Wyoming Court Records

 - Extracurriculars

-Individuals can petition to receive child support by applying for services through the Wyoming Child Support Program.
-The submission of the application opens up a child support enforcement case.
-Parties can obtain an application by contacting the local child support office in-person, by phone, or by email.
+Individuals may petition to receive child support by applying for services through the Wyoming Child Support Program.
+The submission of the application generally opens up a child support enforcement case.
+Parties may obtain an application by contacting the local child support office in person, by phone, or by email.
 Typically, the fee for opening a case is $25.00.
-Eligible persons include:
+Eligible persons may include:

 - A parent who is owed child support